koraykupe/holidaypirates-test/README.md

 # Holiday Pirates Test

-This porject created for Holiday Pirates company.
+This project created for Holiday Pirates company.
+It sends new job added email notifications to all moderators.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-You need a web server that runs PHP code and a relational database such as MySQL.
+You need a web server that runs PHP code and a database such as MySQL or SQLite.
+Your browser have to support a mail function or you can use SMTP to send emails.
+You can use Homestead or similar development environment.

 ```
 PHP 7.0+